mxagar/bitcoin_notes/bitcoin_antonopoulos/Bitcoin_Antonopoulos_Book.md

    - Issue: sharing the key can be unfeasible or dangerous.
 2. **Asymmetric**
    - Create a key pair: private and public key.
-     - Private key is kept private, never shared.
+     - Private key (`PrivK`) is kept private, never shared.
-     - Public key is shared with all peers.
+     - Public key (`PubK`) is shared with all peers.
    - If a peer wants to send content, they encrypt it with the public key of the receiver.
    - Receiver decrypts it with the linked private key.

+Thus, in asymmetric cryptography, another person encrypts a message for us with OUR public key (`PubK`) and we decrypt it with our private key (`PrivK`).
+However, note that in Bitcoin we use **digital signatures** based on asymmetric cryptography; these work in practice in a different way:
+We create a signature with our message and our `PrivK` and the receiver gets both the message and our `PubK`.
+Then, the receiver verifies that the message is correct using

+- the `PubK`,
+- the signature,
+- and the message.

+ More on digital signatures in the section [Digital Signatures](#digital-signatures).

 Further notes on **Asymmetric Encryption**: